 Sunday School is run throughout the school terms, for those at 4 y/o kinder to grade 2.
 Children are invited to go out to their 'class' about half way through the service.
 Sunday School is a time of discipleship, while studying a Bible story, singing and prayer.

-Kids club (grade 3-6) and Branch Youth (year 7-12), meet most Wednesday evenings from 6.30-8pm at 125 Pigdons Road, Waurn Ponds.
+Kids club (grade 3-6), Branch Youth (year 7-10) and Orchard Youth (year 11-12), meet most Wednesday evenings from 6.30-8pm at 125 Pigdons Road, Waurn Ponds.
 Young people spend this time having fun, playing games, and studying God's word together with trained and approved leaders.

 South Barwon is committed to being a church where all people are well cared for.
 The elders of the church have the responsibility for pastoral oversight of the church, and each individual in the church is to be active in showing love and concern for each other.